 Additional Tips and Advice

-- If the oily spots are appearing in the dryer, check for a tossed chapstick or other oily product that may have accidentally found its way to the dryer.
+- If the oily spots are appearing in the dryer, check for a tossed lip balm or other oily product that may have accidentally found its way to the dryer.
 An easy test for this is to place a clean, spot-free, damp cloth in the dryer.
 Check it for spots after it’s dried.

 - Sometimes the spots are only noticeable on dark fabrics due to the light colored stains produced by grease.
 They may still be present on white clothing, but not as noticeable.